-Oregon's vision is to build on the foundation of Oregon's health system transformation.
-This will include:
+The renewal reflects Oregon's vision to build on the foundation of Oregon's health system transformation, including:

-- Expanded focus on integration of physical, behavioral, and oral health care through a performance driven system that makes continual improvements to health outcomes and continues to bend the cost curve.
+- An expanded focus on the integration of physical, behavioral, and oral health care through a performance driven system that makes continual improvements to health outcomes and continues to bend the cost curve

-- Focus on social determinants of health and health equity across all low-income, vulnerable Oregonians with the goal of improving population health outcomes.
+- A strong focus on social determinants of health and health equity across all low-income, vulnerable Oregonians with the goal of improving population health outcomes

-- Continue to expand the coordinated care model, including innovative strategies for ensuring better outcomes for Medicaid and Medicare dual eligible members.
+- Continuing to expand the coordinated care model, including innovative strategies for ensuring better outcomes for members eligible for both Medicare and Medicaid

 Stay informed!
-Subscribe to the Health System Transformation E-Newsletter to hear about what's new with the waiver renewal process.
+Subscribe to the Oregon Health Update to find out about what's new with the waiver renewal process.

 To request a printed copy of the application or any information in an alternate format, please contact Janna Starr by email at Janna.Starr@state.or.us or by phone at 503-947-1193.

 In July 2012, the Centers for Medicaid and Medicare (CMS) approved Oregon's 1115 Medicaid Demonstration that was necessary to implement health system transformation for the Oregon Health Plan.
 This waiver was for a five-year period, running from July 2012 through June 2017.
 Oregon and CMS hope to continue this work with a further waiver renewal and amendment for another five-year period from July 1, 2017 through June 30, 2022.